Lab Members

 Senior Lab Members

+A headshot of Hannah Olson.
+She is looking into the camera and smiling.
 Hannah Olson is the current lab manager.
 Hannah received her M.S. in Neuroscience from the University of Hartford in 2020 and her B.A. in Psychology at the University of Wisconsin-La Crosse.
 She previously completed her master’s thesis on accent imitation and voice switching in the LAB Lab.
-Her research interests include neuropsychology and psychological disorders, and she enjoys working with a variety of clinical populations.
+Her research interests include neuropsychological assessment and psychological disorders, and she enjoys working with a variety of clinical populations.

 Undergraduate Research Assistants

-Ava Sheard is a junior at UConn majoring in Speech, Language and Hearing sciences and minoring in Human Development and Family Studies.
+A headshot of Ava Sheard.
+She is perpendicular to the camera and is looking over her shoulder to smile at the camera.
+Ava Sheard is a senior majoring in Speech, Language, and Hearing Sciences and minoring in Human Development and Family Studies.
 She is interested in the relationship between language disorders and the brain, and wishes to learn more about brain imaging.
 After graduation, she plans on attending graduate school for speech-language pathology.

-Ava Buckmir is a junior in the Honors Program, double majoring in Speech, Language, and Hearing Sciences and Psychology with a minor in Human Development and Family Sciences.
+A headshot of Ava Buckmir.
+She is looking into the camera and smiling Ava Buckmir is a senior in the Honors Program, double majoring in Speech, Language, and Hearing Sciences and Psychology with a minor in Human Development and Family Sciences.
 Her research interests include how language works within the brain, as well as acquired neurogenic communication disorders such as aphasia and apraxia.
 After graduating, Ava plans to attend graduate school to pursue a master’s degree in speech-language pathology.

 Lab Affiliates and Collaborators